Guide to christian writing contests in 2017

 Sponsor: The Saturday Evening Post

-Description: The Saturday Evening Post welcomes unpublished short stories of 1,500 to 5,000 words in any genre touching on the publication’s mission, “Celebrating America—past, present, and future.”
+From Website: “Unpublished short stories of 1,500 to 5,000 words in any genre touching on the publication’s mission, “Celebrating America—past, present, and future.”
 No extreme profanity or graphic sex.
-Work published on a personal website or blog is still eligible.
+Work published on a personal website or blog is still eligible.”

 WOW / Women On Writing Quarterly Flash Fiction Competition